srg2912/Life-Expectancy-and-GDP-Analysis/README.md

 - `all_data.csv` – The dataset used in this project.

 ## **Tools & Libraries**
-- Python (NumPy, Pandas, Matplotlib, Seaborn, Scikit-learn)
+- Python (NumPy, Pandas, Matplotlib, Seaborn, Scikit-learn, Statsmodels)

 ## **How to Use**
 1. Open `analysis.ipynb` in Jupyter Notebook.